 Some articles trace it back to sports prep schools that produced legends like LeBron James, who then brought it into the NBA, and of course, it took off from there.
 I’d go with slacks or jeans– no sweatpants.
 Trousers?
 Sure.

 At some point in the early ’90s, business and casual looks joined forces to become business casual.
 Or “biz-caj” if you want to make people’s eyes roll.
 Hawaiian shirt Friday was somehow involved.
 It seems like it’s been around longer, right?
 Nope.

-If a hoodie and T-shirt is too casual for your office, go with the hoodie and dress shirt combo.
+If a hoodie and t-shirt are too casual for your office, go with the hoodie and dress shirt combo.
 That’s me in the middle.

 Casual hoodie combos

 Layering your hoodie under a jacket is the most popular combo– and for good reason.
 It’s comfortable, works to keep you warm, and works as a look.
 Most of the time.